EhsanEqlimi/EEG-microstate-validity/README.md

 - **Spectral power analysis** (linking microstates to oscillatory dynamics).
 - **Comparison of GFP-peak vs. non-peak samples** to test whether restricting to GFP peaks is valid.

-In short: this toolbox aims to **bridge classical microstate analysis with modern information-theoretic and spectral approaches** to assess the validity of its core assumptions.

 ---